swcarpentry/shell-novice/episodes/03-create.md

 As an exception, if a wildcard expression does not match any file, Bash will pass the expression as an argument to the command as it is.
-For example, typing `ls *.pdf` in the `alkanes` directory (which contains only files with names ending with `.pdb`) results in an error message that there is no file called `*.pdf`.
+For example, typing `ls *.pdf` in the `alkanes` directory (which contains only files with names ending with `.pdf`) results in an error message that there is no file called `*.pdf`.
 However, generally commands like `wc` and `ls` see the lists of file names matching these expressions, but not the wildcards